Admin Guide: File types supported by the Azure Information Protection client

 Repeat these three steps for other file types that you want to define as exceptions because they support native protection and you do not want them to be generically protected by the Azure Information Protection client.

 You can make similar registry edits for other scenarios by changing the value of the Encryption string that supports the following values:

 Off: Block protection

-For more information, see File API configuration from the developer guidance.
+For more information about editing the registry to change the default protection level of files, see File API configuration from the developer guidance.
 In this documentation for developers, generic protection is referred to as "PFile".

 File types that are excluded from classification and protection

 To help prevent users from changing files that are critical for computer operations, some file types and folders are automatically excluded from classification and protection.
 If users try to classify or protect these files by using the Azure Information Protection client, they see a message that they are excluded.

 Excluded file types: .lnk, .exe, .com, .cmd, .bat, .dll, .ini, .pst, .sca, .drm, .sys, .cpl, .inf, .drv, .dat, .tmp, .msg,.msp, .msi, .pdb, .jar

 - Program Files (\Program Files and \Program Files (x86))